top of page

 How Roots Season fits into the bigger story of God's campaign

-The Bible readings for Roots Season tell us how God started his campaign through Abraham and how he is executing his plan through the campaign team that trusts him like Abraham did.
+The Bible readings for Roots Season tell us how God started his campaign through Abraham and how he is executing his plan through the campaign team members who trust him like Abraham did.

 Roots Season picks up where Life Season left off--the story of the Tower of Babel.
 That is a very current-sounding story about a culture that trusted its technology, wanted to make a name for itself, and disregarded God's command to spread out and tend the whole world.
 Roots Season opens with God's alternative plan.